meltano/meltano/docs/src/docs/contributing.md

 Then, head to the DigitalOcean vendor portal at <https://marketplace.digitalocean.com/vendorportal> to edit the Meltano listing.

 :::tip Don't see the Meltano listing?
 You'll have to be granted access to the DigitalOcean vendor portal.
-Please ask access to your manager.
+Please ask your manager for access.
 :::

 1. Once inside the listing, update the following entries:
+   - **Version** to the latest Meltano version
    - **System Image** to the new image (match the aforementioned snapshot string)
-   - **Version** to the latest Meltano version
    - **Meltano Package Version** inside the _Software Included Entry_
 1. Submit it for review to finish the process.